mdcruz/pact-js-example/README.md

 ## Running the Movies API locally

-Install dependencies
+Install dependencies:
 `npm i`

-Run the movies API
+Run the movies API:
 `npm run start:provider`

+## Running the GraphQL server

+On another terminal, run:

+`npm run start:graphql:server`

-## Running the tests
+## Running the web consumer tests

 I am using [Pactflow](https://pactflow.io/) as my broker.
 To use Pactflow , register for their free developer plan and export your Pactflow Broker URL and API token: